 - High schoolers meet with elders, learning from their advice and wisdom while gaining valuable conversation and interview skills.

-- Often, schools develop long-standing relationships with Little Brothers, visiting several times during a year.
+- Often, schools develop long-standing relationships with LBFE, visiting several times during a year.
 As a result, students and elders form mutually beneficial intergenerational friendships.

 - Visiting elders as a family is a fun, meaningful activity to enjoy together.
 For kids who may not have grandparents living close by or other relationships with seniors, family visiting provides valuable connections with older generations.
 Introducing children to volunteering when they’re young has been proven to promote healthy lifestyle, teach life skills, and promote a lifelong service ethic.